ibm-build-lab/terraform-ibm-cloud-pak/cp4i/README.md

 }
 ```

-### Enable or Disable the Module

-In Terraform the block parameter `count` is used to define how many instances of the resource are needed, including zero, meaning the resource won't be created.
-The `count` parameter on `module` blocks is only available since Terraform version 0.13.

-Using Terraform 0.12 the workaround is to use the boolean input parameter `enable` with default value `true`.
-If the `enable` parameter is set to `false` the Cloud Pak for Integration is not installed.
-Use the `enable` parameter only if using Terraform 0.12 or lower, this parameter may be deprecated when Terraform 0.12 is not longer supported.
+**NOTE**: To enable/disable the module, a boolean input parameter `enable` with default value `true` is used.
+If the `enable` parameter is set to `false` the Cloud Pak is not installed.
+This parameter may be deprecated when Terraform 0.12 is not longer supported.

+In Terraform 0.13, the block parameter `count` can be used to define how many instances of the resource are needed.
+If set to zero the resource won't be created (module won't be installed).

-### Executing the TF Scripts
+## Executing the TF Scripts

 To execute the TF script (containing the modules to create/use ROKS and Cloud Pak):